 Part II: Calculating Costs for Each Mill in the Market

 Once the economic components that have the greatest impact on the industry have been identified, the next step is to calculate those costs for each major mill in the world.
-RISI uses a unique approach to calculating costs for each mill it benchmarks.
-Unlike other companies that use a standard set of formulas to calculate costs for all mills, RISI’s experienced process engineers create customized flow sheets for each individual mill in order to identify their manufacturing and energy processes (inputs and outputs).
+Fastmarkets RISI uses a unique approach to calculating costs for each mill it benchmarks.
+Unlike other companies that use a standard set of formulas to calculate costs for all mills, Fastmarkets RISI’s experienced process engineers create customized flow sheets for each individual mill in order to identify their manufacturing and energy processes (inputs and outputs).
 This information is the basis for creating material and energy balances used to calculate the mills’ consumption of inputs and, ultimately, cash manufacturing costs and capital costs.
-These calculations are done manually by RISI engineers in order to ensure the most accurate mill data is generated.
-For this reason, RISI employs experienced and knowledgeable engineers that have worked in mills around the world and are therefore able to accurately map each mill based on its unique configuration.
+These calculations are done manually by Fastmarkets RISI engineers in order to ensure the most accurate mill data is generated.
+For this reason, Fastmarkets RISI employs experienced and knowledgeable engineers that have worked in mills around the world and are therefore able to accurately map each mill based on its unique configuration.

 Once consumption inputs are estimated for each mill by an engineer, they are multiplied by the adjusted regional unit costs for the geographic market to derive cash manufacturing costs for each mill.
 Generally, mills and machines located in the same countries or world regions producing the same grades or sub-grade products are benchmarked to determine cost competitiveness within specific markets.